 This can either be the homepage or a specific location page on your website as the GBP landing page.

 This is easy if you have only one service location.
 In this case, your homepage can act as the landing page.
+You’ll want to make sure your homepage is optimized for the terms you’re trying to show up for with your Google Business Page.

 If you have multiple Google Business location pages and want to rank for multiple cities, you’ll want to send your GBP users to the specific landing page for each city.